MinaProtocol/MIPs/MIPS/mip-zkapps.md

 step1)
 3. A transaction that updates the verification key to `vk1` is enqueued, followed by many zkapp transactions with proofs verifying against `vk0`.
-These transactions will be invalid after the the verification key is updated to `vk1` however, they get accepted into the pool because they are verified against the key in the best tip ledger `vk0`.
+These transactions will be invalid after the verification key is updated to `vk1` however, they get accepted into the pool because they are verified against the key in the best tip ledger `vk0`.
 (Proofs in the same transaction against `vk1` will succeed)